Modal Functional (Dialectica) Interpretation: Arithmetical systems for light modal Dialectica extraction

-We build upon functional arithmetical systems $\VSys$ and (the light annotated) $\ISys$ from \cite{HerTrifonLDR}.
-While \emph{verifying system} $\VSys$ basically is the Arithmetic $Z$ of Berger, Buchholz and Schwichtenberg \cite{Berger(02)} in a slightly different presentation which is more suitable for light functional synthesis and features full classical logic (without strong existence) and full extensionality\footnote{As inherited from system $Z$, our $\VSys$ is mostly a Natural Deduction presentation of the so-called \SQT{negative arithmetic} from \cite{Troelstra(73)}, basically a double-negation, \Goedel-Gentzen embedding of classical into Heyting Arithmetic $\HAom$.}, its light counterpart $\ISys$ is only partly classical.
+We build upon functional arithmetical systems $\VSys$ and (the light annotated) $\ISys$ from \pCite{HerTrifonLDR} While the \emph{verifying system} $\VSys$ basically is the Arithmetic $Z$ of Berger, Buchholz and Schwichtenberg \cite{Berger(02)} in a slightly different presentation which is more suitable for light functional synthesis and features classical logic (without strong existence) and full extensionality\footnote{\mssp As inherited from system $Z$, our $\VSys$ is mostly a Natural Deduction presentation of the so-called \SQT{negative arithmetic} from \cite{Troelstra(73)}, basically a \Goedel-Gentzen embedding of classical into Heyting Arithmetic $\HAom$.}, its light counterpart $\ISys$ is only partly classical.

 Moreover, the \emph{input system} $\ISys$ is weakly extensional and its contraction (and hence also induction) rule is restricted for soundness of the (light) functional interpretation of $\ISys$ into $\VSys$.
-In computing terms, the program synthesis algorithm provided by the light Dialectica (of \cite{HerTrifonLDR}, as inherited from the one\footnote{The restriction on extensionality is at its turn inherited from the pure \Goedel's functional interpretation \cite{Avigad(98),Goedel(58)}, whereas the restriction on contraction was first added by Hernest, as it was imposed by the necessity of decidability of the translation of light contraction formulas.} of \cite{Hernest[PhD]}) terminates without error only modulo the above-mentioned restrictions on Extensionality and Contraction\footnote{These restrictions are more relaxed than those from the first author's PhD thesis and weaker than \Goedel's restriction on extensionality, Kreisel's avoiding of contraction in his Modified Realizability \cite{Kreisel(59)} and Girard's total elimination of contraction in his original Linear Logic \cite{Girard(87B)}.}.
+In computing terms, the program synthesis algorithm provided by the light Dialectica (of \cite{HerTrifonLDR}, as inherited from the one\footnote{\mssp The restriction on extensionality is at its turn inherited from \Goedel's functional interpretation (cf. \cite{Avigad(98)}, see also \cite{Goedel(58)}), whereas the restriction on contraction was initially added by the first author in \cite{Hernest[PhD]}, as it was imposed by the necessity of decidability of the translation of light contraction formulas.} of \cite{Hernest[PhD]}) produces correct output only modulo the above-mentioned restrictions on Extensionality and Contraction\footnote{\mssp These restrictions are more relaxed than those from the first author's PhD thesis and weaker than \Goedel's restriction on extensionality, Kreisel's avoidance of contraction in his Modified Realizability \cite{Kreisel(59)} and Girard's total elimination of contraction in his original Linear Logic \cite{Girard(87B)}.}.
+If not for the weak extensionality, $\ISys$ were a conservative extension of $\VSys$.